eecs-338/eecs-338.github.io/README.md

 ## Welcome to GhostWriter

+GhostWriter is a system that generates film scenes.
+Writers often hit writer's block and do not know how to continue writing their scripts.
+Our goal was to build a system that helps break through that writer's block and give ideas of how to move forward.
+Our system works by taking in a prompted input from the user and outputting a newly generated film scene.

 ### Motivation

 Films and TV shows are being produced at such a fast pace that there are never enough writers to write everything.
 If there was an AI that could generate scenes to use, even more films/TV shows could be made.
 Additionally, an AI can be a useful tool to help alleviate writer’s block, coming up with plots that might never have been thought up otherwise.